Search

 By 1951, the building was in disrepair and in need of expansion.
 A new school was constructed just a few streets over known as the Pearl School, teaching first through twelfth grades.
 This school remained segregated until 1970 when it was converted to the Morgan County Middle School serving all the county’s students.

-Experience the Tastes of Authentic Soul Food
+Taste Authentic Soul Food

 To be completely immersed in local African American culture, one must experience the flavors of authentic soul food.
 While many have similarities to Southern cuisine, soul food is a style of cooking merging African culinary traditions with meager ingredients readily available to enslaved persons on Southern farms including beans, greens, cornmeal and pork.